Unleash Your Full Potential!

 Something I’m sure we’ve all felt at some point in our lifetime.
 Even as mother to a now one year old I still see my body as something that is not what I consider to be “ideal.”
 I have stretch marks, I’m really thin, and my clothes don’t fit.
 And when I have those doubts, I have to remind myself of all the things my body has accomplished.
 I gave birth to a happy and healthy baby girl.
 And when I think about how amazing it is, that I created life and delivered it safely, I have to give my body its love and credit.
 I’m proud of it.
 I love my stretch marks.
 Instead of focusing on the bad, and in the things I hated about my body, I had to learn to identify things I liked about my body.
 I had to learn to actually love myself and the body I was born with.
 And I still had to try and practice feeding my body the love it needed.

 And because of all of these things, I had to learn how to begin again.
 And I don’t mean saying “I need a fresh start.”
 I mean I had to begin working on my problems now, because at the end of the day, there was no right or wrong time or place to start working on my life.
-My life didn’t just stop because I had a rough patch in my past, and it doesn’t stop now during my the either.
+My life didn’t just stop because I had a rough patch in my past, and it doesn’t stop now during my present either.
+And even in my future and in the future endeavors and obstacles I will face, my life won’t stop just because life got hard.
+My life will continue, because I will continue to push forward and reach higher each and everyday.
+I will learn from my mistakes.
+I will learn from others.
+I will teach others.
+I will take notes.
+And I will try and try and try again no matter how hard life tries to knock me down.

-The time to live the life you’ve always been wanting to live, is now!
-And you can do so many things with the life you have.
-You’re going to experience both good and bad days.
+You’re going to experience both good days and bad days.
 You’re going to have longer feeling days when life feels heavy and like things won’t change.
 You’re going to have those days of boredom, or maybe feeling solemn.
 You’re also going to have days that fly by because you’re so happy, overjoyed, and having so much damn fun, that you lose track of time.

 All my life I struggled with patience and I never realized it until two years ago.
 I struggled with time.
 And I forced myself to view my life as a timeline of events and scenarios that hadn’t even happened yet.